-- We are not a specialist school; we are all strong infant practitioners and support all children as individuals. - We currently employ a Learning Mentor each morning to support children with SEMH needs throughout the School and Nursery. - We have our own Breakfast and After School Club on site. - West Sussex mainstream primary schools have direct access for referrals to the following support services and work regularly with them. - Speech and Language Therapy (SALT): Inclusion Manager meets termly with link SALT who will provide children with identified speech and language difficulties with an intervention plan and activities for us to use. - Occupational Therapy Service. - Educational Psychology Service (EPS): Inclusion Manager meets yearly with link Educational Psychologist (EP) for an Annual Planning Review (APR), schools are also able to ring for telephone advice. - Autism and Social Communication Advisory Team (ASCT): Offer the opportunity to book termly Consultation and Review Meetings (CARMs) where we can discuss and seek advice for up to four children or request individual consultations as required. - Learning and Behaviour Advisory Team (LBAT): Offer the opportunity to book termly Consultation and Review Meetings (CARMs) where we can discuss and seek advice for up to four children or request individual consultations as required. - Alterative Provision College Outreach Team (APC). - Sensory Support Team (SST): referral system in place to request advice with pupils who have been diagnosed with Hearing or Visual Impairment. - Community Mental Health Liaison Practitioner (CMHLP) telephone triage only. - Early Help/Enabling Families. - School Nurse Service. - Child Development Clinic (CDC). - These services have their own criteria for prioritising cases. - Referrals for Physiotherapy Service and direct referrals to CAMHS can be made by parents through their General Practitioner (GP).
+- We are not a specialist school; we are all strong infant practitioners and support all children as individuals. - We currently employ a School Counsellor one morning a week. - We currently employ a Yoga Teacher to work with groups of children in the school once a week. - We have our own Breakfast and After School Club on site. - West Sussex mainstream primary schools have direct access for referrals to the following support services and work regularly with them. - Speech and Language Therapy (SALT): Inclusion Manager meets termly with link SALT who will provide children with identified speech and language difficulties with an intervention plan and activities for us to use. - Occupational Therapy Service. - Educational Psychology Service (EPS): Inclusion Manager meets yearly with link Educational Psychologist (EP) for an Annual Planning Review (APR), schools are also able to ring for telephone advice. - Autism and Social Communication Advisory Team (ASCT): Offer the opportunity to book termly Consultation and Review Meetings (CARMs) where we can discuss and seek advice for up to four children, we can then request individual consultations as required. - Learning and Behaviour Advisory Team (LBAT): Offer the opportunity to book termly Consultation and Review Meetings (CARMs) where we can discuss and seek advice for up to four children, we can then request individual consultations as required. - Alterative Provision College Outreach Team (APC). - Sensory Support Team (SST): referral system in place to request advice with pupils who have been diagnosed with Hearing or Visual Impairment. - Community Mental Health Liaison Practitioner (CMHLP) telephone triage only. - Early Help and Enabling Families. - School Nurse Service. - Child Development Clinic. - These services have their own criteria for prioritising cases.
+Referrals for Physiotherapy Service and direct referrals to CAMHS can be made by parents through their General Practitioner (GP).